rezwanqkhan/rezwanqkhan/README.md

 - UI/UX design with Flutter widgets
 - State management in Flutter applications
 - Integrating third-party libraries and APIs

+### Java
+I am proficient in Java, a versatile and powerful programming language.
+I have hands-on experience in developing robust and scalable applications using Java.
+My skills include:
+- Object-oriented programming
+- Java SE and Java EE technologies
+- Spring Framework
+- RESTful API development

 Feel free to explore my repositories for more details on these projects and check out the code!